 "Asian men are very attractive, they have a defined sense of culture and can understand how my personal culture is important to me.
 They know the meaning of family and there has been a few that have turned my head."

 From the men I know or have met each one posses this underlining balance of strength and sensitivity.
 A combination that is very hard to find but one that is, trust me, highly sought after.
 I see it when my friend's boyfriend, a buff, tough guy, goes the extra mile to make her hard day easier.
 Or when my friend can be sweet and loving to his girl and turn around and handle some business without missing a beat.
-I've seen this balance more than a couple of times and each time I stand back appreciate it.
-Now I'm not saying that other non Asian men are assholes.
+I've seen this balance more than a couple of times and each time I stand back to appreciate it.
+Now I'm not saying that other non-Asian men are assholes.
 I'm just saying that you can't be so quick to pretend to know when you have no idea - a lesson I learned first hand.

 Now there are women out there that will say Asian men lack confidence and that's why I can't find them attractive.
 I can understand that and with all honesty in a culture that equates your level of manliness to how much money you have, the car you drive, the size of your house, and what you do for a living for a lot of guys I can see why there would be a lack of confidence.
 Not everyone is ballin' that's just a fact.
-And when it comes to the bedroom, like Eddie Huang said in is article for the New York TImes,
+And when it comes to the bedroom, like Eddie Huang said in an article for the New York Times,

 "...I still mistakenly believe at the most inopportune bedroom moments...that women don't want Asian men."

-To the above points I now speak specifically to Asian men that feel this way or lack a sense of confidence.
+To the above points, I now speak specifically to Asian men that feel this way or lack a sense of confidence.
 STOP - just stop it!
 There is absolutely no merit to this train of thought.
 If you start believing your own stereotypes it starts becoming true.
 Stop giving power to people, who obviously know nothing, the ability to weigh in on your thoughts.
 Confidence will without a doubt bring the ladies.
 Confidence is sexy that's a fact no matter who you are.
 But your level of confidence is not equated to martial things you have or that life has to offer.
 And for the bedroom it's simple, put her needs above yours and trust me you'll be good.
 I can't tell you how many times my girls come to me and say how much they appreciate it.